 Currently, there is no vaccine available to prevent the transmission of hepatitis C virus from person to person.
 In order to protect your child make sure your child does not have direct contact with infected blood.
-This means your child should not share items such as needles, razors, or toothbrushes since they might have had another person's blood on them.
+This means your child should not share items such as needles, razors, or toothbrushes since they may have had another person's blood on them.

 There may be certain circumstances when your child's doctor will order a liver biopsy in order to check on the progression of your child's infection.

-Your child's genotype is important because certain genotypes respond better to treatment than others.
+Your child's genotype is important because certain genotypes respond better to treatment than others and the treatment regimen is different depending on the genotype.
 Your child's doctor will test to see which genotype your child has before starting therapy for your child's infection.

-The first two treatments to be approved for use in the United States for people with chronic hepatitis C virus infection are interferon and ribavirin.
+The first two U.S.-approved treatments for children with chronic hepatitis C are interferon and ribavirin.
 Many new therapies are in development and are marketed.
-The course of treatment for your child is tailored to the genotype of the virus.
+Your child's treatment is tailored to the specific genotype of the virus he or she has.
 The field of treatment is rapidly changing.
 The best and most current treatment information should be obtained directly from your child's hepatologist (liver specialist).

 The Viral Hepatitis Clinical Care Program participates in a number of treatment trials for children with chronic infection involving both approved and experimental treatments.
 To learn more about the treatment trials offered at The Children's Hospital of Philadelphia, please call 1-866-KID-LIVR (1-866-543-5487).
 To learn about trials in your area, please visit www.clinicaltrials.gov.